APPLY FOR SLC

 SLC President

-The SLC president is an SLC member who fellow SLC members elect to serve as the SLC “team captain.”
+The SLC president is elected by fellow SLC members and serves as president in addition to a primary role on SLC.
 S/he encourages, energizes, and empowers the chairs to engage in outreach and carry out their roles.
 The SLC president should have been on SLC at least a year.
 You would:

 • Collaborate with the ministry staff on the mission and direction of SLC